CSS432Networkers/CSS432Game/README.md

-# CSS432Game
+# Tic-Tac-Toe Online
+CSS 432 Final Project

+Created by Team Networkers: Jorge Alvarez, Nathan Ngo, and Johnny Pham

+## Description
-This is an implementation of tic-tac-toe using unity and implementing online multiplayer using c# sockets.
+This is an implementation of Tic-Tac-Toe using Unity and implementing online multiplayer using C# sockets.